gitmachtl/scripts/cardano/mainnet/README.md

 </details>

+&nbsp;<br>&nbsp;<br>

+# Catalyst-Voting-Registration

 ## Catalyst-Voting with your HW-Wallet

 It is possible to also vote with funds on HW-Wallets, like your SPO-Pledge funds or any other funds your have stored on a secure HW-Wallet.
-Starting with Fund4-Catalyst-Voting you can do this with a stake-account on a HW-Wallet. **IMPORTANT**, the rewards-account (stake-address) for the voting-rewards must also be on **THE SAME** HW-Wallet.
+Since Fund4-Catalyst-Voting you can do this with a stake-account on a HW-Wallet. **IMPORTANT**, the rewards-account (stake-address) for the voting-rewards must also be on **THE SAME** HW-Wallet.
 But more about that later.

-Important - you need the `cardano-hw-cli` version **1.5.0** or above for that!
+Important - you need the [cardano-hw-cli](https://github.com/vacuumlabs/cardano-hw-cli/releases) version **1.5.0** or above for that!

 <details>
    <Summary><b>See the 4 simple Steps needed to generate the Voting-Registration-Data and QR-Code ... </b>:bookmark_tabs:<br></summary>